weecology/NEON_crown_maps/README.md

 # Manifest

 * SLURM/ Scripts for submitting parallel jobs on a SLURM based cluster of GPU nodes at the UF Hipergator supercomputer

+# Source scripts

+The crown_maps python package collects scripts for parallel prediction and exporting files to zenodo.